Hexoplon/whisper-asr-webservice/docs/environmental-variables.md

 When using the WhisperX engine, you can specify a custom diarization model.
 This is particularly useful when running the service offline.
 If not specified, WhisperX will use its default diarization model.

-Note: The HF_TOKEN is still required for downloading and using diarization models.
+Note: The HF_TOKEN is still required when using custom diarization model path.

 ### Hugging Face Token